 - 1. Most students harbor the misconception that reading and writing are independent of one another.
-This misconception arises from two general truths (i) reading is a "passive" activity while writing is "active" and (ii) practice makes perfect, so practicing writing makes you a better writer, independent of reading.
-Because of these misconceptions, it might not make sense to you at first that "practicing" reading makes you a better writer, but reading and writing correlate quite well with one another.
+This misconception arises from two general truths (i) reading is a "passive" activity while writing is "active" and (ii) practice makes perfect.
+So, it might not make sense at first that "practicing" reading makes you a better writer, but reading and writing correlate quite well with one another.
 The best authors tend to be the most voracious readers.
-While reading text within a discipline, you learn how the words of that discipline relate to one another, their juxtaposition and relative meaning, and the context in which those words are used, as well as the structure of the language within a discipline. - 2.
+While reading text within a discipline, you learn how words relate to one another, their juxtaposition and relative meaning, the context in which those words are used, and the structure of a language within a discipline. - 2.
 Most students harbor the misconception that writing is a universal skill.
 The truth is that poetry, short stories, novels, technical manuals, legal documents, and scientific research papers, to name a few, require different skill sets.
 Grammar is universal; "writing" is not.
 Keep in mind that short stories and novels represent "narrative," whereas scientific journal articles represent "exposition."
 These two modes of writing are quite different from one another. - 3.
 Most students harbor the misconception that scientists spend most of their time "doing science" in a lab.
 This is far from the truth.
 Scientists spend most of their time preparing to conduct an experiment, documenting the experiment while it is in progress, analyzing the data from the experiment, and communicating the results of the experiment to the scientific community.
-Nearly all of this work is "bookish,"

-requiring a lot of reading and writing.
-Most of the experiments that you will conduct in this course require no more than 30 minutes of active attention to the experiment to collect data; some, as little as 10 minutes.
-Yet, the complete cycle, from the time you decide to do a particular experiment to the time you submit the final paper reporting on the experiment, will require 20 hours on average.
+Nearly all of this work is "bookish," requiring a lot of reading and writing.
+Most of the experiments that you will conduct in this course require no more than 30 minutes of active attention to the experiment to collect data, some, as little as 10 minutes.
+The complete cycle, from the time you decide to do a particular experiment to the time you submit the final paper reporting on the experiment, will require 20 hours on average.